 Crypto is supported (including Bitcoin), and you have the option to cancel with its 30-day money-back guarantee.
 The multi-year plan is clearly the best choice in terms of pure value for money.

 Private Internet Access (or PIA) certainly takes the prize for the product name that best suits the needs of torrenters wanting a VPN.
-It sure sounds comforting on the surface, but does PIA have what it takes to match your needs?
+It certainly sounds comforting on the surface, but does PIA have what it takes to match your needs?

 Well, let's face it... it wouldn't be on this list if it didn't!
 For starters, there's P2P support on every one of its staggering 10,000+ servers.
 And you'll have learned enough from this guide by now to know that its clean sweep of kill switches on desktop (Windows and Mac) and mobile VPN apps (Android and iOS), is enough to get in our good books.